-Focus of Training \\\\\
+Focus of Training

 Time Component Drills/Activities Layout

 Warm-Up

-Dynamic Charlet is a (Fibe and
+Dynamic

 Stretching/Fitness Training

-riannig
+Training

 Skills

+\A/ahaa Daaalaayaay 20

-Water Break every 20
+Water Break every 20 minutes

-minutes

-Game or Game-like Situation
+Game or Game-like

+Situation

+Sicuacion

 Cool-down

 Coach Chat

 Player Rotation

 If 6, 7, or 8 players are competing for a team, no one individual player is permitted to roll more than two consecutive frames.
 Please use the following guide to ensure an equitable distribution.